psionman/psionman_set/wx_python/lesson08.md

 #### A Status bar

-In order to demonstrate the use of a status bar I will start with the same basic frame used at the top of this post.
+In order to demonstrate the use of a status bar I will start with the same basic frame used at the top of this lesson.
 As the status bar is closely bound to the frame and its implementation is quite simple I will not be abstracting it to a separate class.
 To create it, simply use the
 line: